hackclub/hackclub/case_studies/san_mateo_high_school/2015-09-16_club_fair/recap.md

 ## What Happened

-- We setted up, chose one of the best tables.
+- We set up, chose one of the best tables.
 - We ended up sharing tables with Interactive Coding Club because there wasn't much space for them.
 - We had a very big poster: